Kallil-Belmonte/demo-api-documentation/docs/endpoints/users/get.md

 ## User

-Method responsible for getting an user.
+Method responsible for getting a user.

 ### Endpoint